-If you’re on a mission to grow thicker, longer hair, you might’ve heard that prenatal vitamins can help.
-However, there are a few things you should consider before supplementing—especially if you aren’t pregnant or trying to conceive.
+If you’re on a mission to grow thicker, longer hair, or have experienced some hair loss, you might have heard of a variety of solutions, including prenatal vitamins.
+But wait, do prenatal vitamins make your hair grow?
+Before you take prenatal vitamins for hair growth, there are a few things you should consider before supplementing with prenatals—especially if you aren’t pregnant or trying to conceive.

 How Pregnancy Changes Your Hair